PreEmptive logo

 Seeing is Believing: Visual Studio Online Gets it Right

-Five years ago Microsoft rebranded Visual Studio Online.
-With good reason — as noted by Tech Crunch, many users assumed it was an online extension of Visual Studio and Visual Studio Code since, well, it’s right there in the name.
+Five years ago, Microsoft rebranded Visual Studio Online.
+With good reason—as noted by Tech Crunch, many users assumed it was an online extension of Visual Studio and Visual Studio Code since, well, it’s right there in the name.

-Coming Soon — A New .NET Framework is on the Way
+Coming Soon: A New .NET Framework is on the Way

-While existing features — such as cross-platform implementation, side-by-side installation and Visual Studio support — will remain, Packt Hub notes the new version will also include:
+While existing features, such as cross-platform implementation, side-by-side installation and Visual Studio support, will remain, Packt Hub notes the new version will also include:

-• Simplified Runtime Switching — .NET 5 will mash together CoreCLR and Mono to create one .NET to rule them all.
+• Simplified Runtime Switching: .NET 5 will mash together CoreCLR and Mono to create one .NET to rule them all.

-• The CoreFX Framework — This framework will support both Xamarin and Blazor workloads.
+• The CoreFX Framework: This framework will support both Xamarin and Blazor workloads.

-• Improved Interoperability — Java, Objective-C and Switch interoperability will all be supported across multiple operating systems.
+• Improved Interoperability: Java, Objective-C, and Switch interoperability will all be supported across multiple operating systems.

 Also worth mentioning?
-Blazor — .NET in the WebAssembly engine which allows developers to run client-side C# code directly in-browser — is almost ready for full release.
-According to Visual Studio Magazine, Blazor development team members Daniel Roth and Steve Sanderson say “the end of the experiment is in sight.”
-The good news, using Blazor with PreEmptive Protection (Dotfuscator), you can now obfuscate and protect .NET apps running inside WebAssembly in any browser!
+Blazor—a .NET in the WebAssembly engine that allows developers to run client-side C# code directly in the browser—is almost ready for full release.
+According to Visual Studio Magazine, Blazor development team members Daniel Roth and Steve Sanderson say, “The end of the experiment is in sight.”
+The good news is that by using Blazor with PreEmptive Protection (Dotfuscator), you can now obfuscate and protect .NET apps running inside WebAssembly in any browser!

 Bashing Down the Doors: Linux Opens a Window